acolinisi/hpsc/README-scs.md

     $ kill -9 %1

-You can also invoke Zebu manually via `sdk/zebu/bin/launch-zebu` script, for the command see the `zrun` target in `ssw/Makefile`, note that the script must be invoked in a specific shell.
+You can also invoke Zebu manually via `sdk/zebu/bin/launch-zebu` script by passing it the Zebu memory image built in the build section of this guide.
+For the command see the `zrun` target in `ssw/Makefile`, note that the script must be invoked in a specific shell.

 Debugging target code in Qemu
 -----------------------------